secfit/CTI_AI/README.md

 ---

-## 4. Understanding AI Agents — Core Concepts
+## 4. Understanding AI Agents, Core Concepts

 Before writing any code, you need a clear mental model of how AI agents work.
 The following concepts apply across frameworks, not just CrewAI.